- Choose your destination

 It’s all well and good cutting things from your life in order to save.
 But sometimes it’s just not enough.
 Finding ways to earn extra cash could be a huge help when it comes to saving.

-For us, this came in the form of short-term and long-term lodgers.
-We were fortunate enough to have a guest room in our house.
-With my family living two-hours away, it comes in great use when they want to come and visit.
-It was a lifesaver when it came to saving money for our trip.
+For me, this came in the form of short-term and long-term lodgers.
+I was fortunate enough to have a guest room in my house.
+At the time, I lived in Manchester and my family were two-hours away.
+So it came in great use when they wanted to visit.
+It was a lifesaver when it came to saving money for the trip.
 Use sites such as Airbnb and Spareroom to find people to stay with you.

-We had numerous people stay with us who worked for the BBC.
-We housed students, and we had two people who hibernated in their room so much so that we only saw them once.
-We met some interesting people, made some friends, and also met people I’d happily never see again.
-But it created an income for us which we otherwise wouldn’t have had.
+I had numerous people stay with me who worked for the BBC.
+I housed students, and even had two people who hibernated in their room so much so that I only saw them once.
+I met some interesting people, made some friends, and also met people I’d happily never see again.
+But it created an income which I otherwise wouldn’t have had.

 If this isn’t viable, there are sites you can pick up work if you’re in the right industry.
 Upwork is a big one, and I used PeoplePerHour a couple of times, too.
 These sites are also great if you’re wanting to earn money while you’re away.